bakhtiararya/mousebrain/README.md

 This project is connected to the osNMF project: Unsupervised pattern discovery in spatial gene expression atlas reveals mouse brain regions beyond established ontology.

-The spatial transcriptomics for this project exceeds > 50GB in size.
+The spatial transcriptomics data and other support files for this project exceeds > 50GB in size.
 Please reach out for further inquiry on the project.

 Manuscript link to the osNMF Project on BioRxiv: https://www.biorxiv.org/content/10.1101/2023.03.10.531984v1